y19818/web3.py/docs/v5_migration.rst

 Testnet Changes
 ~~~~~~~~~~~~~~~

-Web3.py will no longer automatically look up a testnet connection
+- Web3.py will no longer automatically look up a testnet connection
   in IPCProvider.
-Something like ``from web3.auto.infura.ropsten import w3``
+Something like ``from web3.auto.ropsten import w3``
   should be used instead.

 ENS
 ---

-Web3.py has stopped inferring the ``.eth`` TLD on domain names.
+Web3.py has stopped inferring the ``.vns`` TLD on domain names.
 If a domain name is used instead of an address, you'll need
 to specify the TLD.
 An ``InvalidTLD`` error will be thrown if
 the TLD is missing.